Board of Directors

 Len joined the Board to raise awareness about food insecurity in the community.
 Len believes that the redirecting of excess food is a unique way of providing a nutritious meal to those who would otherwise go hungry.

 Len is a retired international finance executive who led three high tech companies, E*TRADE Financial, Iomega, and Virtual Radiologic, through their start-up and high-growth periods as their Chief Financial Officer.
 Prior to that, Len held senior financial positions at GE Plastics, GE Lighting, and GE Capital in both Europe and the US.

 Owner, Whole Story Productions

-Annie Fenn M.D.
+Annie Fenn, M.D.

-“As a practicing physician in this community for over 20 years, I have seen many families who don’t have enough to eat.
-Food insecurity leads to a myriad of health problems — infections, poor healing after surgery, preterm labor — that are mostly preventable.
-I joined the board of HFR to help with the effort to feed the hungry in our community, to repurpose excess food, and to help us all learn how to stop wasting so much food.”
+As a practicing physician in this community for more than 20 years, Annie has seen many families who don’t have enough to eat.
+Food insecurity leads to myriad health problems — infections, poor healing after surgery, preterm labor — which are mostly preventable.
+Annie joined the board of Hole Food Rescue to help with the effort to feed the hungry in our community, to repurpose excess food, and to help us all learn how to stop wasting so much food.

 Growing up in a Sicilian-American family in upstate New York, Annie attributes her aversion to food waste to her frugal grandparents who never wasted a scrap of food.
 She moved to Jackson in 1994 to practice obstetrics and gynecology, which she did as a solo practitioner for six years before opening the Women’s Health Center of Jackson.
 After retiring from clinical practice eight years ago, she founded the Brain Health Kitchen Cooking School — the only culinary school of its kind to specialize in cooking to prevent Alzheimer’s disease and other dementias.